sakuhaataja/bachelor_theses/README.md

 This repo contains my bachelor's theses completed at Aalto University

 # Bsc(tech): HTTP/3 Performance Analysis
-- Literature review and analysis
+- Literature review and analysis of the performance of HTTP/3 compared to earilier HTTP versions
 - Grade 5/5 (maximum grade)

 # BSc business: The Effects of the EU AI Act on Recruitment Processes